Food power struggle with your baby or toddler can start very early. One mom I talked to said:

 Make a responsible choice on what food and drinks you serve.
 With responsible, I don’t only mean healthy. but also to include at least one type of food in the meal that you know that your child will like.

-If everything is new or something your baby does not like, he will not be able to become full and have a pleasant experience.
+If everything is new or something your baby does not like, he or she will not be able to become full and have a pleasant experience.

-It is also much easier for your child to dare to taste something new if it is combined with something he really likes.
+It is also much easier for your child to dare to taste something new if it is combined with something he or she really likes.

 The child’s choice

 Let your child decide if he is hungry and how much he wants to eat.

 This is a great way to avoid power struggles and it is also one of the hardest rules to follow as a parent.

 Children don’t starve themselves.
 If your child eats nothing at one meal, he’ll compensate it at another.